 What do people mean by a ‘girthy horse’?

-A girthy horse is the term given to a horse that resists the girth being secured.
-This is often demonstrated by laying ears back, nipping and sometimes kicking at the girth.
+A girthy horse is the term given to a horse that resists the girth being tightened.
+For instance they react by pinning ears back tensing their body, kicking or moving around.Some horses are constantly girthy.
+However it could occur suddenly.

 Physical causes of a girthy horse